realworldocaml/book/book/testing/README.md

 The tests we've discussed so far have been pretty simple, amounting to little more than writing down individual examples and checking that their behavior is as expected.
-We often want to write tests that do more than that, and one useful form of testing that lets you step beyond testing concrete examples is called *property testing*.
+We often want to write tests that do more than that.
+One good example of a more powerful style of tests is called *property testing*.

 The basic idea is simple enough.
 A property test requires two things: a function that takes an example input and checks that a given